-Understandably, given the dire economic circumstances seen in 2009, it has been a boom-time for the insolvency profession.
+Understandably, given the dire economic circumstances seen in the last twelve years, it has been a boom-time for the insolvency industry.
 But it’s not all been about job cuts, unpaid creditors and lenders losing out.

-CVAs (Creditors Voluntary Arrangements) have become a popular instrument to help struggling businesses – particularly retailers – restructure while remaining solvent.
+Creditors Voluntary Arrangements (CVAs) have become a popular instrument to help struggling businesses, particularly retailers, restructure their business while remaining solvent.
 It allows a company to propose turnaround plans to its creditors while halting any further action from them.
-If approved, it enables the firm to continue trading on the understanding it repays an agreed percentage of any outstanding monies over a set period of time.
+If approved, it enables the firm to continue trading with the understanding it repays an agreed percentage of any outstanding debt over a set timeframe.

-Some property landlords are less than enthusiastic about CVAs but it is often a better alternative than administration.
-Creditors frequently include landlords and some of the UK’s biggest have recently found that it is better to receive less than their full entitlement than no entitlement at all.
+Some property landlords are less enthusiastic about CVAs, but it is often a better alternative than administration or liquidation.
+Creditors frequently include landlords, and some of the UK’s biggest have recently found that it is better to receive less than their full entitlement, rather than no entitlement at all.

 CVAs are a valuable tool rather than a long-term solution.
-They ensure businesses remain open in the short time, which is an achievement for some.
+They ensure businesses remain open in the short-term, which is an achievement for some.
 But businesses requiring CVAs in the first place usually have underlying problems which need addressing.
 Without CVAs, an insolvent business would either have to apply for administration or liquidation, meaning there could be more drastic, potentially damaging consequences for the company.